 Authentication protocol

-An authentication protocol is a predefined set of rules and procedures that govern the verification of an entity's identity—whether a user, device, or system—when requesting access to digital resources.
-These protocols dictate the specific methodologies, data formats, and cryptographic exchanges required to confirm legitimacy, typically involving the secure transmission and validation of credentials such as passwords, digital certificates, or multi-factor authentication tokens.
+An authentication protocol is a defined set of rules and procedures that govern the verification of an entity's identity — whether a user, device, or system — before granting access to digital resources.
+These protocols dictate the specific methods, data formats, and cryptographic exchanges required to confirm legitimacy, typically involving the secure transmission and validation of credentials such as passwords, digital certificates, biometric data, or multi-factor authentication (MFA) tokens.
+Common examples include Kerberos, RADIUS, LDAP, OAuth, and SAML.